electronstudio/pygame-zero-book/chapters/6_advanced.md

 ## Joystick tester

-This is an example of controller input and example of for loops but mostly here so you can test your controllers' input.
+This program demonstrates using joysticks and for loops, but is mainly included to help you test the input from your controllers.

-I dont's suggest typing this one yourself.
+(I don't suggest typing this one yourself.)

 \begin{codelisting}
 \codecaption{Joystick tester}